Viking Funeral UK

 When people ask this, what they are thinking?
 Is it a full size Viking Longboat with their body placed on top afloat and alight – drifting into the ocean.

 If so, the answer is Yes and No.

-No, you can’t be cremated in the open air: Law in the UK prevents it on public health and pollution grounds.
-But Yes, you can theoretically have a full body burial at sea, but it very difficult to get a ‘full body’ sea burial.
-They are only permitted at a very few locations around the coast of the United Kingdom, and these are under strict conditions, concrete casket (among others) and it fair expensive too.
+Yes, you can theoretically have a full body burial at sea, but it very difficult to get a ‘full body’ sea burial.
+They are only permitted at a very few locations around the coast of the United Kingdom, and these are under strict conditions, concrete casket (among others) and it fairly expensive too.